Smuggling: Methods

 Submitting to border checks with the goods or people hidden in a vehicle or between (other) merchandise, or the goods hidden in luggage, in or under clothes, inside the body (see body cavity search, balloon swallower and mule), etc. Many smugglers fly on regularly scheduled airlines.
 A large number of suspected smugglers are caught each year by customs worldwide.
 Goods and people are also smuggled across seas hidden in containers, and overland hidden in cars, trucks, and trains.
 A related topic is illegally passing a border oneself as a stowaway.
 The high level of duty levied on alcohol and tobacco in Britain has led to large-scale smuggling from France to the UK through the Channel Tunnel.

-The combination of acknowledged corruption at the border and high import tariffs led smugglers in the 1970s and ‘80s to fly electronic equipment such as stereos and televisions in cargo planes from one country to clandestine landing strips in another, thereby circumventing encounters at the frontier between countries.
+The combination of acknowledged corruption at the border and high import tariffs led smugglers in the 1970s and '80s to fly electronic equipment such as stereos and televisions in cargo planes from one country to clandestine landing strips in another, thereby circumventing encounters at the frontier between countries.

 For illegally passing a border oneself, another method is with a false passport (completely fake, or illegally changed, or the passport of a lookalike).

 At Border checkpoints, especially for shipping cargo, Border agents must inspect cargo for smuggled and illegal goods.
 However, because of what is called Gridlock a maximum of 5% inspections per cargo holds worldwide.
 Since it can take a proper and complete inspection four to six hours, major global trade routes such as Singapore offer great opportunity for smugglers and traders alike.
 As the leading Cape Town Customs Official argues, if a shipping port stops and inspects every ship it would cause a total shipping grid lock, which is trade gridlock, which is also economic gridlock.
 By under-declaring and misrepresenting, even the most surprising goods is common practice when smuggling.
-What popular culture doesn’t communicate, is that illegal drugs and arms are not the bane of customs officers and the ultimate threat to their economy.
+What popular culture does not communicate, is that illegal drugs and arms are not the bane of customs officers and the ultimate threat to their economy.
 In reality, the most commonly smuggled items are everyday items one believes to be common and thus causes higher losses in tax revenue.
 An anonymous shipping agent said that smuggling becomes second nature to businessmen, taking finished products and misrepresenting them to offer the cheapest possible rate.
 What the majority of people do not realize, is that the media and popular culture focus on criminal organizations as primary smugglers, but in reality legitimate businesses are the biggest offenders.
 By incorporating their label on merchandise or products, it leaves bias towards their goods as the popular media portrays them as reliable.
 Smuggling, however, is produced through the very culture of the shipping industry and is affected by institutionalized tariffs and taxes around the world.